takum-arithmetic/MuFoLAB/README.md

 `config.mk`.
 Noteworthy here is the `--reduced-test-data` flag that can be uncommented and thus added to JULIA_SCRIPT_FLAGS.
-This reduces the test data insofar that, for instance, a full run for the eigenvalue benchmarks takes just an hour on a typical desktop computer; the full runs can take multiple days.
+This reduces the test data insofar that, for instance, a full run for the eigenvalue benchmarks takes just an hour on a typical desktop computer.
+The full runs can take multiple days to complete.

 ## Authors and License